zilliztech/claude-context/.github/ISSUE_TEMPLATE/bug_report.md

 Try to locate the issue and provide more detailed setting information.

 ## Other Information

+**Whether you can reproduce the error**
+Try to see if the results of reproduced errors are the same every time.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.